bobjolliffe/dhis2-tools-ng/README.md

 Tools for setting up dhis2 on lxd.
 A very short install guide.

+Note that this guide is supplementary to the Implementation Guide.
+Here we use that guide as a configuration reference, and implement those configurations into a set of automated tools for installation and management.
+It is not the intention here to repeat all the detailed explanation that is provided there.

 ## Prerequisites you need before you start:

 1. Your fully qualified domain name (FQDN), like `hmis.mygov.org`.
 Note this is just the name, not a URL like `https:\\hmis.mygov.org` This setup is designed for production use so it is assumed it will be using SSL/TLS which further assumes that you have a FQDN which will properly resolve to the public IP that you are exposing service on.
 Do not proceed further until you have sorted this.